arcturial/jenkins-dash/README.md

 ![Example Dashboard](https://raw.githubusercontent.com/arcturial/jenkins-dash/master/example.jpg "Example Dashboard")

+This example was generated off the publis [NodeJS Jenkins server](http://jenkins.nodejs.org)

 ## Usage

 First you need to modify the `config.js` file to include the path of the Jenkins servers you want to monitor (you can include multiple).